leoranjithkumarm/coherent-hms-service-dev/README.md

-# food_app
+# hospital_management system
-An app to serve basic API for food app
+An app to serve basic API for hms app